-The ancient Greeks and Romans were responsible for the terms “mania” and “melancholia,” which are now the modern day manic and depressive.
+The ancient Greeks and Romans were responsible for the terms “mania” and “melancholia,” which are now the modern day “manic” and “depressive.”
 They even discovered that using lithium salts in baths calmed manic people and lifted the spirits of depressed people.
-Today, lithium is a common treatment for bipolar patients.
+Today, lithium is a common treatment for people with bipolar disorder.

-The Greek philosopher Aristotle not only acknowledged melancholy as a condition, but thanked it as the inspiration for the great artists of his time.
+The Greek philosopher Aristotle not only acknowledged melancholy as a condition, but cited it as the inspiration for the great artists of his time.

 It was common during this time for people across the globe to be executed for having bipolar disorder and other mental conditions.
 As the study of medicine advanced, strict religious dogma stated that these people were possessed by demons and should therefore be put to death.

-Later that century, Theophilus Bonet published a great work titled Sepuchretum, a text that drew from his experience performing 3,000 autopsies.
-In it, he linked mania and melancholy in a condition called “manico-melancolicus.”
+Later that century, Theophilus Bonet published a great work titled “Sepuchretum,” a text that drew from his experience performing 3,000 autopsies.
+In it, he linked mania and melancholy in a condition called “manico-melancholicus.”

 This was a substantial step in diagnosing the disorder because mania and depression were most often considered separate disorders.